Catherine Nolan

-Catherine T. Nolan (born March 12, 1958) is a former American politician who served as the Deputy Speaker of the New York State Assembly.
-From 1985 to 2022, Nolan represented the 37th Assembly District, which includes the Queens neighborhoods of Sunnyside, Ridgewood, Astoria, Woodside, Long Island City, Maspeth, Queensbridge, Ravenswood, Dutch Kills and Blissville.
+Catherine Theresa Nolan (March 12, 1958 – March 11, 2026) was an American politician from the state of New York.
+A Democrat, Nolan served as the Deputy Speaker of the New York State Assembly.
+Nolan represented New York's 37th State Assembly district, which included the Queens neighborhoods of Sunnyside, Ridgewood, Astoria, Woodside, Long Island City, Maspeth, Queensbridge, Ravenswood, Dutch Kills, and Blissville, from 1985 to 2022.

+Life and career

-Nolan has lived in her district for most of her life and graduated from Grover Cleveland High School.
+Nolan was born in Syracuse, New York, on March 12, 1958.
+She lived in her Assembly district for most of her life.
+She graduated from Grover Cleveland High School.
 She received a B.A. degree (cum laude) in political science from New York University.
 She was first elected to the Assembly in 1984.
 Nolan was a member of the Democratic leadership in the Assembly and served as chair of both the Labor and Banking Committee during her career.
-In January 2006, Nolan was appointed as chair of the Assembly Standing Committee on Education.
-She was also a member of the highly influential Rules and Ways & Means Committee.
+In January 2006, Nolan was appointed chair of the Assembly Standing Committee on Education.
+She was also a member of the Rules Committee and the Ways & Means Committee.

 She ran uncontested in the 2008 general election and won the 2010 general election with 84 percent of the vote.
 She did not run for re-election in 2022.

-Nolan resides in Ridgewood, Queens with her husband, Gerard Marsicano, and son Nicholas.
+Nolan resided in Ridgewood, Queens.
+She was married to Gerard Marsicano, in 1978 and had a son.
+She died in Queens from mesothelioma on March 11, 2026, the day before her 68th birthday.